 In addition to teaching, research, and service, faculty are also responsible for academic mentoring of students majoring in the faculty member's disciplinary department or interdisciplinary program.
 Rutgers University takes teaching and mentoring seriously along with research responsibilities, shared governance, and other service.
 Faculty should be available to meet with departmental majors and other students during regularly scheduled office hours each fall and spring semester.
-Faculty are expected to hold office hours each week (at least one hour and also hours by appointment) during the fall and spring semesters.
-Faculty are also required to use and check regularly their assigned Rutgers email account for all university communication from and with students, colleagues, and staff.
+Faculty are expected to hold no less than two (2) hours of scheduled office hours each week during the fall and spring semesters.
+Faculty are also required to regularly check and use their assigned Rutgers email account for all university communication from and with students, colleagues, and staff.
 Faculty should visit https://fas.camden.rutgers.edu/faculty/teaching-responsibilities-policy/ for more information.